scott-griffiths/bitstring/doc/index.rst

 Documentation
 -------------

+The walkthrough give a brief tour of some of module's features without going into great depth.
+For most users it's the best place to start although it can be safely skipped if you want to go straight to the manual.

-The walkthrough provides an introduction to the module and details most its capabilities.
+The manual provides an introduction to the module and details most its capabilities.

 The reference section has a complete list of all of the properties and methods of the ``BitString`` class, together with short examples for many items.

 .. toctree::
    :maxdepth: 1

+   walkthrough.rst
    contents.rst
    reference.rst